Gustav Kunze

 was a German professor of zoology, an entomologist and botanist with an interest mainly in ferns and orchids.

+He was editor of some exsiccata series, one issued together with Johann Carl Schmidt under the title Deutschlands Schwämme in getrockneten Exemplaren (1816-1819).
 Kunze joined the Wernerian Natural History Society in Edinburgh in 1817.
 He later became Zoology Professor at Leipzig University and in 1837 was appointed director of the Botanical Gardens in Leipzig.

-In 1851 he was elected a foreign member of the Royal Swedish Academy of Sciences.
+Kunze supported the botanical voyages (1823-1828) of Eduard Friedrich Poeppig in North and South America and distributed his plant material in several exsiccata-like series, among others Pöppig Coll.
+Pl.
+Chil.
+I. Later on he supported the botanical voyages (1844-1845) of Heinrich Moritz Willkomm in Southern Spain and Portugal and finally published a species list in 1846.
+In parallel Kunze edited and distributed the exsiccata work Chloris austro-Hispanica.
+E collectionibus Willkommianis, a m. majo MDCCCXXXXIV ad finum m. maji MDCCCXXXXV factis / composuit G. Kunze, in Univ.
+Lipsiensi botan. prof. In 1851, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 The plant genus Kunzea was named in his honour.